andyforever/sequelizer/README.md

 # Sequelizer

-### A desktop application to export sequelize models automatically and visualy.
+### A desktop application to export sequelize models automatically and visually.

 ```bash